-2.9.11. reduction clause
+1477 2.9.11. reduction clause

 The reduction clause specifies a reduction operator and one or more scalar variables.
-For each reduction variable, a private copy is created in the same manner as for a private clause on the loop construct, and initialized for that operator; see the table in Section 2.5.11 reduction clause.
+For each reduction variable, a private copy is created in the same manner as for a private clause on the loop construct, and initialized for that operator; see the table in Section 2.5.12 reduction clause.
 At the end of the loop, the values for each thread are combined using the specified reduction operator, and the result combined with the value of the original variable and stored in the original variable at the end of the parallel or kernels region if the loop has gang parallelism, and at the end of the loop otherwise.

 In a parallel region, if the reduction clause is used on a loop with the vector or worker clauses (and no gang clause), and the scalar variable also appears in a private clause on the parallel construct, the value of the private copy of the scalar will be updated at the exit of the loop.
 If the scalar variable does not appear in a private clause on the parallel construct, or if the reduction clause is used on a loop with the gang clause, the value of the scalar will not be updated until the end of the parallel region.
+If a variable is involved in a reduction that spans multiple nested loops where two or more of those loops have associated loop directives, a reduction clause containing that variable must appear on each of those loop directives.

-- The reduction clause may not be specified on an orphaned loop construct with the gang clause, or on an orphaned loop construct that will generate gang parallelism in a procedure that is compiled with the routine gang clause. - The restrictions for a reduction clause on a compute construct listed in in Section 2.5.11 reduction clause also apply to a reduction clause on a loop construct.
+The reduction clause may not be specified on an orphaned loop construct with the gang clause, or on an orphaned loop construct that will generate gang parallelism in a procedure that is compiled with the routine gang clause.

+• The restrictions for a reduction clause on a compute construct listed in in Section 2.5.12 reduction clause also apply to a reduction clause on a loop construct.